bright-dev/bright/doc/source/runtime.rst

 Char comes packaged with a graphical user interface.
 Currently, this is used to inspect the database library and plot certain types of regular data.

 The GUI is based of of the Enthought Tool Suite.
-Here is a screenshot, because people love those.
+Here is a screen shot, because people love those.

 .. image:: _static/char_ui_screenshot.png
    :scale: 50%